 I’m gonna go with the annotated photo story for this one, because that’s sort of the hand I was dealt.
-Seated on the ground behind a goal isn’t the best place to watch the game, but it gets you some good camera angles.
+Seated on the ground behind the best soccer goal for backyard isn’t the best place to watch the game, but it gets you some good camera angles.
 And from the looks of it–I mean people I knew from glossy magazines were there–you’re going to be hearing plenty about it.
 I’m hoping someone writes it up as a real game story.
 That would be fun to read.
 So on to the Steve Nash Foundation Charity Classic presented by (I didn’t recognize the logo on the t-shirt)…

 It was a well publicized affair with a solid list of athletes.
 A few additions to the reported list were Jozy Altidore and Juan Pablo Angel (didn’t play) among a lucky few “nobodys” and at least one ESPN staffer.

 Alright, so the way the field is situated, in between two streets on what is essentially a giant median, there really isnt that much room for people.
 I knew this going in, from the plenty of hours logged on the few fields down there, and of course from back when this same field hosted FC Barcelona.
 More people showed up for this event–hey basketball players!!!–so pretty much everybody but maybe a few hundred people were left to find a creative sight line outside the cage.